ryanmitchellin/DermaVision-AI/README.md

 - Go to the source https://www.kaggle.com/datasets/joydippaul/mpox-skin-lesion-dataset-version-20-msld-v20 (Paul, J.).
 - Download the dataset by executing the provided code in a new standalone .py file.
 (Note: Make sure you don't download the dataset as zip as it messes up the pathway of the inner files).

-Alternatively, you can copy the following code and creates a separate python file (in this case: import.py), paste the code, and run the following command in the parent folder of the cloned file:
+Alternatively, you can copy the following code and creates a separate python file (in this case: import.py), paste the code, and run `python ./import.py` in the parent folder of the cloned file.

 ```bash
 import kagglehub